karttur/geoimagine/packages/index.md

 ---
 layout: page
-title: Packages
+title: Python packages
-excerpt: "An archive of packages in Katturs's GeoImagine Framework"
+excerpt: "An archive of python packages in Katturs's GeoImagine Framework"
 search_omit: true
 ---

+Karttur´s GeoImagine Framework is built around a set of Python Packages.
+Most packages depend on other packages.
+The core packages for installing and setting up the geospatial processing framework are available for download.
+Instructions for how to setup Karttur´s GeoImagine Framework are under development and available [here](../../../blog/blog-import-project-eclipse/).

 <ul class="post-list">
 {% for post in site.categories.package %}